-So, based on this evidence, it would appear that a ketogenic diet can have benefits for those with Alzheimer’s, but, and this is a big but for purposes of this blog post, those with APOE4 don’t get the benefits and should avoid the diet.
+So, based on this evidence, it would appear that a ketogenic diet can have benefits for those with Alzheimer’s, but, and this is a big but for purposes of this blog post, those with ApoE ε4 don’t get the benefits and should avoid the diet.

 Can a ketogenic diet prevent development of Alzheimer’s?

-The mouse work and early human studies are certainly positive, and there are in fact several clinical trials ongoing (no data reported yet) looking into this effect (R, R, R, R, R, R).
-Of these studies two are particularly interesting as they could potentially answer the impact of a ketogenic diet in those at risk, but who currently don’t have Alzheimers (R, R).
+The mouse work and early human studies are certainly positive, and there are in fact several clinical trials ongoing (no data reported yet) looking into this effect.67891011 Of these studies two are particularly interesting as they could potentially answer the impact of a ketogenic diet in those at risk, but who currently don’t have Alzheimers.76

 So what’s stopping everyone jumping on board the ketogenic diet, especially those who are ε4 positive?